 Following her high school graduation, Betsy attended Smith College in Northampton, Massachusetts where she earned degrees in Government and Women’s Studies.
 While she loved her college experience, she most certainly did not love the New England weather.
 Upon graduation, she returned to Georgia and accepted a position at Turner Broadcasting.

 From day one, Betsy’s career has focused on directing resources to help others.
 In her early days at Turner, she developed volunteer programs and community outreach.
 Later, she took over responsibility for the company’s philanthropic giving and community partnerships.
-Today, she not only works with the company’s community relations but also civic affairs, employee programs and workplace culture.
-Last year, she celebrated 20 years with the company.
+Today, she is the Vice President for Contributions & Employee Engagement with WarnerMedia Group (formerly Turner Broadcasting Company).
+She has been with the company for over 20 years.

 Betsy has stayed consistently active in the community personally as well.
 In addition to being an avid volunteer, she served on the boards of the Atlanta Community ToolBank, ToolBank USA, Communities in Schools and Fugees Family, a nonprofit dedicated to the education of refugee children.
 She’s an active member of Morningside Presbyterian Church, where she has served as an ordained deacon, taught Sunday school and led a women’s group focused on social justice and community issues.

-Currently, Betsy sits on the board of governors for the Georgia Chamber of Commerce, where she chairs the Creative Economy Committee focused on growing business in Georgia in fields like production, film, television and music.
-This experience allows her to advocate for economic development throughout the state of Georgia.
+Betsy sat on the board of governors for the Georgia Chamber of Commerce from 2015-2019, where she chaired the Creative Economy Committee focused on growing business in Georgia in fields like production, film, television and music.
+This experience allowed her to advocate for economic development throughout the state of Georgia.

 For the 2019-2020 legislative term, Betsy serves on the Higher Education, Intragovernmental Coordination, and Small Business Development committees.